Our use of Cookies

 Fera Science Ltd:

-Asian hornet genetic analysis
+Yellow-legged hornet genetic analysis

-Since 2016, Fera Science Ltd have been using microsatellite analyses to better understand the nature of the Asian hornet, Vespa velutina nigrithorax, incursion in the UK, from nests sent to them by NBU inspectors.
+Since 2016, Fera Science Ltd have been using microsatellite analyses to better understand the nature of the yellow-legged hornet, Vespa velutina nigrithorax, incursion in the UK, from nests sent to them by NBU inspectors.
 Eleanor Jones and colleagues are able to use microsatellites to determine the diversity of the hornet population, whether nests have produced drones or gynes (future queens), and how many males that queens have mated with.
 Recent findings from this work can be found in this open-access peer-reviewed paper from Scientific Reports.

 This study was featured in The European Commission Environmental News Alert Service publication, “Science for Environment Policy”.
 A full version of the report can be viewed here.